What to bring

 The town has a post office, a bank, and a cash machine (ATM).

 There are no specific art supply stores in Seyðisfjörður.
-In Egilsstaðir there is a hardware store Húsasmiðjan with a small paint, brush, and canvas section.
+In Egilsstaðir there is a hardware store called Húsasmiðjan with a small paint, brush, and canvas section.
 The stationary shop A4 sells paper and basic drawing utensils, as well as some art materials.
-The printshop Héradsprent in Egilsstaðir also has a selection of paper, paints, and basic tools, and offers a large format printing service.
-Furthermore it is relatively easy (although costly) to have supplies sent from shops in Reykjavík.
-See the SÍM list of art supplies and for printing, development and equipment in Reykjavik.
+The printshop Héradsprent in Egilsstaðir has a selection of paper, paint, and basic tools, and offers a wide range of printing services.
 The Skaftfell office also sells a small range of paper.
+Furthermore it is possible to order from shops in Reykjavík.
+See the SÍM list of art supplies, services and equipment.

-More information about the town and its surroundings can be found at www.visitseydisfjordur.is
+More information about Seyðisfjörður and East Iceland can be found at www.austurland.is and www.east.is.